 The beauty of Sukiya-zukuri comes from the delicate sensibility of the slender wood elements and other natural materials used and the simplicity of ornamentation.
 The sense of Wabi-Sabi was born with this architecture as well as Chado (tea ceremony) and Ikebana.

 The secular culture flourished in the Edo period in the architectural field as well.
-Sukiya-zukuri which have tea room included, theater architecture, the construction of pleasure quarters.
+Sukiya-zukuri which has tea room included, theater architecture, the construction of the pleasure quarters.

 In terms of Buddhist architecture, it began to build large halls which could hold numerous followers such as Zenkouji Temple and Sensouji Temple along with the popularity increased.